-We welcome volunteers to St George’s University Hospitals NHS Foundation Trust as a way of involving local people in the day-to-day running of our services and offering them the opportunity to contribute to patient care in ways which may not be available through the conventional NHS.
+We welcome volunteers to St George’s University Hospitals NHS Foundation Trust and to The Friends of Queen Mary’s Hospital Roehampton as a way of involving local people in the day-to-day running of our services and offering them the opportunity to contribute to patient care in ways which may not be available through the conventional NHS.

 If you would like to volunteer your time and skills, we would be delighted to hear from you.

 Below are some details about the services with which volunteers can become involved: